sfepy/sfepy/doc/users_guide.rst

 - Fields are defined as follows::

     fields = {
-        'temperature' : ('real', 1, 'Omega', None, 'H1', 'iga'),
+        't1' : ('real', 1, 'Omega', None, 'H1', 'iga'),
+        't2' : ('real', 1, 'Omega', 'iga', 'H1', 'iga'),
+        't3' : ('real', 1, 'Omega', 'iga+%d', 'H1', 'iga'),
     }

-  The approximation order is ``None`` as it is given by the NURBS degrees in the domain description.
+  The approximation order in the first definition is ``None`` as it is given by the NURBS degrees in the domain description.
+The second definition is equivalent to the first one.
+The third definition, where ``%d`` should be a non-negative integer, illustrates how to increase the field's NURBS degrees (while keeping the continuity) w.r.t. the domain NURBS description.
+It is applied in the :ref:`navier_stokes-navier_stokes2d_iga` example to the velocity field.

 ..
 [1] Michael J. Borden, Michael A. Scott, John A. Evans, Thomas J. R. Hughes:
        Isogeometric finite element data structures based on Bezier extraction